Rob Van Dam: All Japan Pro Wrestling (1993–1997)

-Extreme Championship Wrestling
+Extreme Championship Wrestling (1996–2001)

-Storyline with Sabu (1996–1998)
+Rivalry and alliance with Sabu (1996–1998)

 In early 1996, Van Dam signed with promoter Paul Heyman's Philadelphia-based promotion Extreme Championship Wrestling (ECW), defeating Axl Rotten in his debut match at House Party.
 Van Dam's mannerisms were those of a stoner, and he became a face due to his laid-back attitude and unorthodox style.
 On March 30, he faced 2 Cold Scorpio in a match for the World Television Championship.
 The match ended in a draw with 2 Cold Scorpio retaining the title.

 Van Dam gained attention following a series of matches with long-time rival Sabu, which began with a match at Hostile City Showdown, won by Sabu.
 After the match, Van Dam declined to show proper respect for his opponent, leading to a rematch at A Matter of Respect, which was won by Van Dam.
 Per the pre-match stipulation, Sabu then offered Van Dam a handshake, but was again ignored.
 Instead, Van Dam left the ring and turned heel under the management of Bill Alfonso.
 At Hardcore Heaven, Van Dam faced his rival Sabu once again, in a match to prove who was the better man, but Sabu won the match.
 The two faced each other yet again in a stretcher match at The Doctor Is In.
 Van Dam lost the match after missing a Plancha to the outside, hitting the railing and falling onto the stretcher.
 He was quickly rolled out.

 At Natural Born Killaz, Van Dam defeated Doug Furnas in a match.
 Post-match, Van Dam offered Furnas a handshake, but Furnas instead hit Van Dam with a short-arm clothesline, starting a rivalry between the two.
 After his rivalry with Furnas expanded to also include Dan Kroffat, Van Dam wanted a tag team partner of his own.
 After losing to long-time rival Sabu once again at Unlucky Lottery, the two united and formed what was to become one of the most successful tag teams in ECW history.
 They feuded with Furnas and Kroffat defeating them at When Worlds Collide II and High Incident.

 Van Dam and Sabu next feuded with The Eliminators, John Kronus and Perry Saturn.
 On November 1, the two teams fought to a draw.
 Van Dam then feuded with Taz, to whom he lost at Holiday Hell via knockout.
 Sabu and Van Dam continued to feud with The Eliminators for the World Tag Team Championship into 1997.
 At Crossing the Line Again and Cyberslam, the teams faced off for the ECW World Tag Team Championship in a pair of matches, both of which were won by The Eliminators.
 At CyberSlam, the two teams faced each other for the title in a Tables, Ladders, and Chairs match, in which The Eliminators again retained their title.